Steve Burns

-Steven Michael Burns (born October 9, 1973) is an American actor, television host, director, singer, and musician.
-He is best known as the original host of the long-running children's television program Blue's Clues from 1996 until 2002, for which he was nominated for a Daytime Emmy in 2001.
-Burns has also done voiceover work for advertising, including Rubbermaid, Gillette, Oral-B, and is the voice of the Snickers satisfies advertising campaign.
+Steven Michael Burns (born October 9, 1973) is an American actor, musician, and television host.
+He portrayed a fictional version of himself as the host of the children's television series Blue's Clues from 1996 until 2002, for which he was nominated for a Daytime Emmy in 2001.
+He has also done extensive voice-over work for advertising, including the "Snickers satisfies" advertising campaign.

 Early life and career

 Burns was born in Boyertown, Pennsylvania, to Joseph Burns Jr. (1938–2015) and Janet Burns (née Petaccio).
 He has two sisters.
 His father served in the U.S. Navy and later became the human resources director of Safeguard Business Systems.
 He attended Boyertown Area Senior High School in Berks County, graduating in 1992.

-Burns played in bands called Sudden Impact US, Nine Pound Truck, and the Ivys (which he has called a "Morrissey rip-off band") while in high school and college.
+During his high school and college years, Burns played in several bands: Sudden Impact US, Nine Pound Truck, and the Ivys, the latter of which he called a "Morrissey rip-off band".
 He studied theatre under an acting scholarship at DeSales University in Center Valley, Pennsylvania, in the Lehigh Valley, where he was discovered by an agent.
 He dropped out of school and moved to New York City to become a professional actor.
 He lived in a basement apartment near Times Square, finding his first success as a voice-over artist for ads and making appearances on Homicide: Life on the Street and Law & Order.